Product Marketing Manager

 ABB Electrification Products Division

 The latest panel technology often offers big benefits.
 But depending on the application, the older technology may be better.
-Read about applications where traditional NEMA components can be a better choice than newer IEC technology.
+Here are some factors to consider when selecting control panel components and the applications where traditional NEMA components can be a better choice than newer IEC technology.

 Power-control-component makers turn out a steady stream of new and innovative power-control technology, much of it offering clear improvements compared to traditional technology.
 But there are a number of instances where the older technology actually offers important benefits over the more-current versions, making it the better option.
 The right choice comes down to the application.